 We evaluated the proposed protocol both analytically and by simulation.
 Even though Matrix is platform-independent, we implemented it as a subroutine of CTP on TinyOS and conducted simulations on TOSSIM.
-Matrix's memory footprint at each node is O(k), where k is the number of children at any given moment in time, in contrast to O(n) of RPL, where n is the size of the subtree rooted at each routing node.
-Furthermore, we show that the probability of a message to be forwarded to the destination node is high, even if a link or node fails, as long as there is a valid path, due to the geometric properties of wireless networks.
-Simulation results show that, when it comes to any-to-any communication, Matrix presents significant gains in terms of reliability (high any-to-any message delivery) and scalability (presenting a constant, as opposed to linear, memory complexity at each node) at a moderate cost of additional control messages, when compared to other state-of-the-art protocols, such as XCTP and RPL.
-In addition, when compared to our any-to-any routing scheme, the reverse-path routing is more efficient in terms of control traffic.
-However, the performance of XCTP is highly dependent on the number of data flows, and can be highly degraded when the application requires more flows or the top-down messages are delayed.
+The results showed that, when it comes to any-to-any communication, Matrix presents significant gains in terms of reliability (high any-to-any message delivery) and scalability (presenting a constant, as opposed to linear, memory complexity at each node) at a moderate cost of additional control messages, when compared to other state-of-the-art protocols, such as XCTP and RPL.